Neighborhood Labs are interactive workshops designed to help small groups of neighbors work together to pursue the common good in their neighborhood

 Are you a community leader or hopeful neighbor who longs for your neighborhood’s well-being?
 The Hopeful Neighborhood Project is accepting applications for facilitated workshops that equip and inspire everyday neighbors to pursue the common good right where they live.
 For a limited time, we’re able to offer a Neighborhood Project Grant in the amount of $500 for groups in the United States and Canada who complete a lab.

-We currently offer two Neighborhood Lab options:
+We currently offer three Neighborhood Lab options:

 1. Neighborhood Project Lab.
 In this interactive lab, a facilitator guides you through The Hopeful Neighborhood Project process to help you plan a real, hopeful project that increases your neighborhood’s well-being.
 Tools like the Neighbor Gift Exchange and Neighborhood Gift Map help you discover the gifts all around you.
 The Well-Being Window and our Possibility Statements show you how to imagine the possibilities.
 The easy-to-use planning tools and trained facilitator ensures that you have everything you need to pursue the common good.

 This lab is six hours and can be split into two gatherings.
 If your application is accepted, we will work with you to select dates that work best for your group.
 This is an in-person experience.

 2. Neighborhood Event Lab.
 This lab is a shorter option for neighborhood groups interested in planning a one-time event designed to bring neighbors together.
 A facilitator guides you through the Neighborhood Gift Map and helps you link gifts in order to plan a thoughtful neighborhood-focused event.
 This lab is two hours and we will work with you to select a date and time that works best.
 This lab is offered in-person or virtually.